-Livia has racked up an impressive 5,200+ testimonials on their review page, with a 4.5-star rating on average.
+Livia has racked up an impressive 5,300+ testimonials on their review page, with a 4.5-star rating on average.
 The Livia Facebook page also has 5 out of 5 stars based on the opinion of 247 people.
 To be honest, I can’t remember ever seeing a product with that many glowing reviews!
 Here is some of their feedback:

 Ana P. is relieved that she no longer has to take a ton of pain killers after discovering Livia and is grateful for a treatment that comes with no side effects.
 Maria is a long-time Livia user and has now been period-pain-free for 3 years.
 Love that journey for you, Maria!
 (Schitt’s Creek fans, rejoice).

 Livia also features on its website an endorsement by Professor Bari Kaplan.
 Professor Kaplan is a renowned women’s medicine expert and the Director of the maternity ward at the Mayanei Hayeshua Medical Center.
 He “strongly recommends the use of the device to treat PMS at any time”.

 Based on the overwhelmingly positive accolades from the users of both devices, it’s safe to say these pain relief methods are effective and user friendly for many women and can be safely recommended even for those suffering from severe period pain.

 While the TensCare website that features Ova+ doesn’t have the typical 5-star rating system, they do have a few reviews when it comes to the wearable period pain device.